Chorus/DynamicsDocs/docs/Billing/Claims.md

 To submit claims, click 'Save & Submit' on any draft claim.
 The claim status will become 'Ready to Submit.'
 All 'Ready to Submit' claims are submitted to the clearinghouse on an hourly basis.

+**Bulk Save & Submit - Coming soon!**

+ Billers can select multiple Draft claims and use Save & Submit to:
+- Rerun validations in bulk
+- Move eligible claims to Ready to Submit status

+Claims that still fail validation will remain in Draft status with updated validation messages.
 To modify and resubmit a claim, see [Correcting Claims](../RCM/RCMworkflow.md/#correcting-claims)